 |Barack Obama said at Fort Bliss that his address to the nation should not be taken as “victory lap” [AFP]|

-He said it was now “time to turn the page” after seven years of bloodshed, sacrifices on both sides and the use of vast resources from tight budgets.
+He said it was now “time to turn the page” after seven years of bloodshed, sacrifices on both sides and vast resources from tight budgets.

-Al Jazeera’s Mike Hanna, reporting from Baghdad, said US optimism contradicts the lack of progress on the ground.
+But Al Jazeera’s Mike Hanna, reporting from the Iraqi capital, Baghdad, said US optimism contradicts the lack of progress on the ground.

-“Anybody [in Iraq] who wanted to watch that speech live on television would not be able to do so in most of the cases, simply because there is no electricity,” he said.
+“Anybody who wanted to watch that speech live on television would not be able to do so in most of the cases, simply because there is no electricity,” he said.